ANOVA (Analysis of Variance)

 • Independence: Observations are independent of each other

 • Normality: The response variable follows a normal distribution within each group.
-With large sample sizes, the central limit theorem provides robustness
+With large sample sizes, the central limit theorem causes the sampling distribution of group means to approach normality, so the Type I error rate of the F-test is less likely to deviate substantially from the nominal level

 • Homogeneity of variance: The variance is equal across all groups